dblock/code.dblock.org/_posts/2010/2010-08-02-supporting-msi-uninstall-in-dotnetinstaller.markdown

 dblog_post_id: 118
 ---

 Someone recently [asked](https://web.archive.org/web/20140901030820/https://dotnetinstaller.codeplex.com/discussions/205186) how to support uninstall in dotNetInstaller, specifically with MSI components.
-It’s a question that comes up frequently, and it’s a powerful feature of dotNetInstaller.
-We use it for a very large bootstrapper (1.2GB) across a dozen installers, including some big ones that we didn’t write (IBM Cognos).
+It's a question that comes up frequently, and it's a powerful feature of dotNetInstaller.
+We use it for a very large bootstrapper (1.2GB) across a dozen installers, including some big ones that we didn't write (IBM Cognos).

-While the documentation explains the basics, it’s a bit thick.
+While the documentation explains the basics, it's a bit thick.
 This is a step-by-step tutorial.

 #### The Basics

 _Create an Installer_

 Create a basic WIX MSI, MySetup.
-I’ve added a dummy component and feature to it.
+I've added a dummy component and feature to it.

 {% highlight xml %}
 <?xml version="1.0" encoding="UTF-8"?>